Getting Started

 git shadow doctor

-The doctor command checks your installation, Git availability, and current repository status.
-A clean output means you’re ready.
+The doctor command checks your installation and current repository status.

 Your first feature